BestTimesToVisit.com Logo

 safety

-Be extra vigilant about pickpockets, especially in crowded areas like the historic center and on public transport.
-Keep your valuables close and be aware of your surroundings.
+Be extra vigilant about pickpockets, especially in crowded areas like the metro, train stations, and popular tourist sites.
+Keep your valuables close, use a crossbody bag, and be aware of your surroundings.
 Avoid displaying expensive jewelry or electronics.

 culture

-Learn a few basic Italian phrases – even a simple 'Buongiorno' or 'Grazie' goes a long way in showing respect and enhancing your interactions with locals.
-Naples is a vibrant city, and locals appreciate the effort to communicate in their language.
+Learn a few basic Italian phrases – even a simple 'Buongiorno' or 'Grazie' goes a long way.
+Naples is a vibrant city, and locals appreciate the effort.
+It can also help you connect with people and get better service.

 packing